-- As always, be certain the stove is cool and unplugged before servicing any components within the unit.
-Since the convection blower does not handle any by-products of combustion, it does not require serious cleaning like the exhaust blower. - However, dust from the home and other debris in the air can accumulate on the blades of the convection blower.
-Any dust that has built up on the fan blades can usually be easily removed with a vacuum or a soft paint brush. - The back panel will need to be removed from the stove, using a 5/16" wrench. - The control (circuit) board will need to be removed, by removing the two 5/16" screws and pulling the control board out of the stove.
-Some wire ties may need to be cut so that the board can be pulled out of the way of the blower (remember to replace them). - Four 5/16" screws will need to be removed in order to remove the convection blower from the stove.
-You will likely need a socket with a long extension. - Install the blower in the reverse order as described above. - Also see the Convection Blower removal instructions in the Replacing Components section of the manual.
+As always, be certain the stove is cool and unplugged before servicing any components within the unit.
+Since the convection blower does not handle any by-products of combustion, it does not require serious cleaning like the exhaust blower.
+However, dust from the home and other debris in the air can accumulate on the blades of the convection blower.
+The convection blower is located in the middle of the stove.
+Any dust that has built up on the fan blades can usually be easily removed with a vacuum or a soft paint brush.
+Remove (4) $\frac{5}{16}$ " screws that hold the bracket in place to remove the blower.